Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

 ### Option 1 - Light Rampant (4:4 East adjust)

-This is my personal preference.
-The strategy outlined below follows the strategy used in Mana, except for how the puddles are dropped.
+This is my personal preference, and is the strat outlined in Lily Doll's macro used in Mana.
+The strategy outlined below follows that strat, except for how the puddles are dropped.

 <table>
   <tr>